 iCIMS added new features to its Talent Cloud in an effort to help talent teams gain talent intelligence, automate more tasks and prod existing employees to design their next career opportunity internally.

-In addition, the bulked up platform to simplify talent acquisition processes.
+In addition, the bulked up platform is designed to simplify talent acquisition processes.
 Going forward, the platform will include a framework for job applications and a 360-degree view of candidates and jobs..@iCIMS' new release aims to help talent teams find talent intelligence, automate more tasks and prod employees to design their next career opportunity internally. #HR #HRTech Click To Tweet

 The company hopes these changes will “deliver unified data, automation and integration across the iCIMS Talent Cloud.”